Everything we know -- and think we know -- about the Samsung Galaxy S10

-Technically, we don't know anything about the Galaxy S10, the next flagship Galaxy phone we expect Samsung to announce.
-Samsung hasn't made the S10 official, unlike the upcoming foldable phone that it flashed on stage in November.
+Officially, we don't know anything about the Galaxy S10, the device that's very probably Samsung's next flagship Galaxy phone.
+Unlike the upcoming foldable phone that it flashed on stage in November, Samsung hasn't acknowledged that the Galaxy S10 exists.
 But after nine years of Galaxy S phones fueling Samsung's rise to the top, the Korean tech giant would be crazy to stop before its 10th anniversary Galaxy S.

 Rumors paint a picture of the Galaxy S10 as a series of three phones packed to the gills with the biggest mobile trends.
 Here's what we think we know about the upcoming S10.

-Note: This story originally posted Nov.
-29, 2018 and updated most recently on Nov.
-30.